pcolladosoto/robot_calibration/README.md

 In each of the aforementioned sections we will break down every single function so that the make the overall process be as clear as we possibly can.
 Let's get to work, shall we?

+### Constants and global Variables

+Before digging into the logic behind the procedure itself we should begin by looking at the series of global variables we have defined:

+1. **ARDUINO_BAUDRATE:** The firmware running in the Arduino board will set up the serial port at a given rate.
+This data will be used when opening the port.

+2. **REDUCING_FACTOR:** The coupling between the motors and the wheels themselves doesn't necessarily have to be 1.
+This should be taking into account when estimating the initial value of the pulse -> mm conversion factor C<sub>m</sub>.

+3. **ENC_PULSES_PER_REV:** This value is encoder-specific.
+Our encoders generate 3 pulses per **MOTOR** revolution, for example.

+4. **NOM_DIAMETER:** The nominal diameter is the one we expect our wheels to have when buying them.
+We will see that the "real" diameter has a small deviation with respect to this value.

+5. **WHEELBASE:** We can take an approximate measurement of the wheelbase with some measuring tape.
+We measured from the center of one wheel to the center of the other one.
+This measurement should be close to the real wheelbase, but some deviation is tolerable.
+This is one of the things we want to calibrate after all!

+6. **N_TURNS**: The number of turns we the robot will carry out when calibrating.
+The more turns it does, the more accurate the calibration will become but the longer the calibration will take.
+Please take into account that the firmware will only get 2000 measurements, so after these measurements are taken doing more turns will be completely pointless.
+We carried out our experiments with 8 turns.

+7. **E<sub>D</sub>, E<sub>S</sub>, K:** These are constants needed for the calibration as explained above.

+8. **PULSES_PER_REV:** If our *REDUCING_FACTOR* is different than 1 the we will see how the pulses the encoder emits per revolution is **NOT** the same as the number of pulses emitted when the wheel experiences one revolution.
+In our case, the reducing factor is 50,9.
+This means that our wheel will experience an entire revolution when the motors have carried out 50,9 revolutions!
+Then, as our encoder emits 3 pulses per **MOTOR** revolution we would find that for a wheel rev (that's why we have computed this value) becomes 50,9 * 3 = 152,7 pulses / wheel<sub>REV</sub>.

+9. **MM_TO_PULSES:** This is the mm -> pulses conversion factor we have talked about before (C<sub>m</sub>).
+It is obtained as the quotient between the circumference of the wheels and the number of pulses per wheel revolution, namely: MM_TO_PULSES = PI * NOM_DIAMETER / PULSES_PER_REV.

+10. **ESTIMATED_PULSES_PER_TURN:** When turning with one of the wheels stopped, the moving one will describe a circumference of length 2 &ast; PI &ast; WHEELBASE.
+Then, the wheel will have experienced (2 &ast; PI &ast; WHEELBASE) / (PI &ast; NOM_DIAMETER) revolutions.
+Knowing the PULSES_PER_REV of the wheel we can just find this parameter as: [(2 &ast; PI &ast; WHEELBASE) / (PI &ast; NOM_DIAMETER)] &ast; PULSES_PER_REV.

+11. **REAL_PULSES_PER_TURN:** This is the calibrated value we will obtain after computations.

+12. **Add the remaining ones!**

 ### Interfacing section

 The main aim of this module is opening the serial port for Arduino and getting the initial data we need as input for the calibration.
 We will also send the different commands to trigger the needed movements of the robot.
 We will finally recover the data and store it in files to be processed later on.

 #### Function breakdown

-**1. initial_data()**: We need the estimated measures of the robot as a starting point for the calibration, namely the nominal diameter (the one the wheels are supposed to have) and the wheelbase.
+>*1. initial_data()*: We need the estimated measures of the robot as a starting point for the calibration, namely the nominal diameter (the one the wheels are supposed to have) and the wheelbase.
 We have also included a handful of other input data in an attempt to make the program as general as possible.
 These include the number of pulses the motor's encoder emits per revolution and the reducing factor between the motor and the wheels if any.
 If the wheels are directly coupled with the motor inputting a 1 will do the trick.

 Whilst getting the data, the function updates a series of global variables containing the basic data of the robot.
-It will also generate the command we need to make the robot do a 360º turn.
-All the commands are explained in the [**Annex**](#Annex).
+It will also generate the command we need to make the robot do a 360&deg; turn.
+All the commands, are explained in the [**Annex**](#Annex).
-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.
 ## Annex <a name="Annex"></a>